Kosovo heads to polls in early election | DW | 14.02.2021

-Kosovars are voting amid the coronavirus pandemic, an economic downturn and stalled negotiations with neighboring Serbia.
+It's the second time in less than two years that parliamentary elections are going ahead.
+Kosovars are braving freezing weather and the coronavirus pandemic to cast their ballot.

-People in Kosovo in the Balkans headed to polling stations on Sunday to vote to form a new government.
+People in Kosovo in the Balkans headed to polling stations in freezing temperatures on Sunday to elect a new government.

 It is the second time in one-and-a-half years that parliamentary elections are going ahead.